exoplatform/exo-documentation/docs/GettingStarted.rst

 Pinning a News in the home page
 -------------------------------

-As a platform-wide publisher (publisher:/platform/users role required), you are allowed to pin any article to the home page.
+As a platform-wide publisher (publisher:/platform/web-contributors role required), you get permissions to pin any article to the home page.
 Pinning an article effectively publishes it from wherever it was originally posted to all users of the platform.
-Pin function is available at three locations described below:
+Pin function is available from three locations :

 1- Pinning a News from creation form :